 Here’s how, in government, we’re delivering progress on health.

 1. Health spending is at a record high – over the next year health spending will rise to £13.9 billion.
 Over this Scottish Parliament term we have committed to increasing the NHS revenue budget by half a billion higher than inflation.

 2. NHS Scotland patient satisfaction is high.
 86 per cent of NHS Scotland patients rating their care and treatment positively – record high since 2014.

 3. The number of people working in our health service has increased to historic levels.
-Under the SNP, NHS Scotland staffing has increased by almost 12,700, or 10 per cent.
+Under the SNP, NHS Scotland staffing has increased by over 13,600, or over 10 per cent.

-4. Scotland’s hospital A&E performance has been the best in the UK for over three years.
-Our core accident and emergency performance has remained better than elsewhere in the UK for more than the last three years of published data.
+4. Scotland’s hospital A&E performance has been the best in the UK for almost four years.

 6. Free prescriptions – introduced by the SNP government – are saving people with chronic conditions over £100 a year.

-7. We will deliver the highest pay rise for NHS Agenda for Change staff in the UK.
-We are guaranteeing a minimum increase of 3 per cent for staff who earn up to £36,500, meaning that a Band 5 nurse will receive a pay rise of £870 in 2018-19.
+7. We are delivering the highest pay rise for NHS Agenda for Change staff in the UK.
+Employees will receive a pay rise of at least 9 per cent over the next three years.

 8. We will invest an extra half a billion pounds into primary care, including GP services and health centres.
 Over this parliament, we will increase spending on primary care services to 11 per cent of the frontline NHS budget.

 9. Since the SNP came to office the number of people registered with an NHS dentist has almost doubled.
 A record 5 million people are registered with an NHS dentist, with a 36 per cent increase in the numbers of NHS dentists under this government.

 10. In the last ten years cancer mortality is down 11 per cent.
 And, our new Cancer Strategy, backed up by £100 million in funding, will improve prevention, early diagnosis and treatment of cancer.